 The property falls within the Chagrin River Watershed and contains the Aurora Branch of the Chagrin River.
 It is close to other protected areas and parklands and was recognized as vital to the survival and enrichment of our local environment.
 The Ohio EPA helped fund the purchase and worked with cooperating agencies including the Northeast Ohio Regional Sewer District to preserve the land and restore the Aurora Branch and its headwater tributaries through the Water Resources Restoration Sponsor Program.
 As a result of these efforts, the Preserve has been carefully restored to a more natural state.

-From Paddock River Preserve Trail Guide
+Content from Paddock River Preserve Trail Guide